GT.M: Database subsystem

 implements an ACID transaction.
 GT.M uses optimistic concurrency control to manage transactions.

 A plug-in architecture allows the database to be encrypted in order to protect data at rest.
-GT.M is distributed with reference plug-in that uses GnuPG.
+GT.M is distributed with a reference plug-in that uses GnuPG.

 Language subsystem

 Unlike the database where global variable nodes must fit within a database block, local variable strings can grow to 1MB.
 The GT.M run-time provides dynamic storage allocation with garbage collection.
 The number of local variables and the number of nodes in local variables are limited only by storage available to the process.
 The default scope of a local variable is the lifetime of a process.
 Local variables created within routines using the New command have more limited scope.

 GT.M routines are dynamically compiled and linked for execution in the address space of each process.
 With the exception of the 32-bit implementation of GT.M for the x86 Linux platform, object modules can also be placed in shared libraries with the standard ld command, in which case the memory used is shared.
 This is important because an application such as VistA has over 20,000 routines whose compiled object code exceeds 200MB.
 A large hospital running VistA can have thousands of concurrently running user processes.

 With a couple of small exceptions, GT.M includes a nearly complete implementation of ISO standard M (affectionately known as MUMPS for historical reasons).